MonacoProtocol/sdk/readme/the-dev-environment.md

 ## Test Markets

-Currently there is no admin client to allow for developers to create their own markets.
-As such, market automation is in place to facilitate development:
+The admin tooling for creating markets is still in development; but coming soon.
+Until such point, market automation is in place to facilitate building against the protocol:

 ### Creation